FritsOosterhoff/Color-Pattern-Generator/README.md

 # Color-Pattern-Generator
-olor Pattern Generator is an easy to use color pattern generator.
+Color Pattern Generator is an easy to use color pattern generator.
 Color patterns are used in almost every design aspect and thats why this app was made.

     Copyright 2015